• Skip to primary navigation

 • Emotional distress

-• Loss of joy of life
+• Loss of joy in life

 • Permanent impairment